3 killed, 6 injured in crash on family trip in western NY

 SHELDON, N.Y.
-(AP) - Authorities say three members of a New Jersey family heading to Niagara Falls were killed and six relatives were injured when an allegedly drunken driver’s pickup truck hit their SUV in western New York.
+(AP) - Three relatives were killed and six others were injured in a crash while heading for Niagara Falls on a holiday weekend trip, when a suspected drunken driver’s pickup truck hit their SUV, authorities said.

+A child of 4 was among the dead, and four other children were injured, Wyoming County Sheriff Gregory Rudolph said.

+“Anytime a child is involved - and in this case, we had five - it pulls at you,” he told The Daily News of Batavia.
+“It’s a tragedy.”

-Wyoming County Sheriff Gregory Rudolph says investigators believe the pickup ran a stop sign and hit the SUV around 6:30 a.m.
-Sunday in Sheldon.
-It’s about 30 miles (48 km) southeast of Buffalo.
+Investigators believe the pickup ran a stop sign and hit the SUV around 6:30 a.m.
+Sunday at an intersection in Sheldon, said Rudolph.
+Sheldon is a small town about 30 miles (48 km) southeast of Buffalo.

+The SUV was carrying nine members of a family from New Jersey, the sheriff said.

+The impact hurled two women from the SUV, killing them at the scene of the crash.
+The 4-year-old was taken to a hospital with head injuries and didn’t survive them.
-Two women and a 4-year-old died.
-Six others, including four children, were taken to hospitals.

-One man was released.
-The others’ conditions aren’t immediately available.
+Six others, including four children ranging in age from 4 to 14, were taken to hospitals.
+One man was released after treatment.
+The others’ conditions weren’t immediately available.

+None of the relatives’ identities or hometowns were released as authorities worked to notify their family.

-Twenty-year-old pickup driver Richard Sawicki was arrested on charges including aggravated vehicular homicide and DWI.
+The pickup driver, Richard Sawicki, 20, was arrested on aggravated vehicular homicide, DWI and reckless driving charges.
 He was arraigned and held on $200,000 bond.

 Messages were left at his lawyer’s office and possible phone numbers for his Lackawanna home.